awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/encryption-static-key-set-up.md

 **[Step 3](#encryption-static-key-set-up-create-iam-role)** – Create an IAM role and attach the policy that you created in step 2\.
 Next, set up AWS Elemental MediaConnect as a trusted entity that is allowed to assume this role and make requests on behalf of your account\.

 **Note**
-Static key encryption is supported only for entitlements, and for sources and outputs that use Zixi protocol\.
+Static key encryption is supported only for entitlements, and for sources and outputs that use the Zixi protocol\.

 ## Step 1: Store Your Encryption Key in AWS Secrets Manager<a name="encryption-static-key-set-up-store-key"></a>